PBnJK/randomart/README.md

 The `randomart` executable will be placed under the `build` directory.
-Note that, while `ninja` is the default meson build tool, it might be something else on your machine.
-Please refer to meson's manual for guidance.
+Note that, while `ninja` is the default meson build tool, it might be something else on your machine, or may be missing Please refer to meson's manual for guidance.

 ## Explanation
 You should read the paper (and Tsoding's [skeet](https://bsky.app/profile/tsoding.bsky.social/post/3la5htxu4542x))